Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Conclusion

-In this paper, we extended our patch-based image denoising technique GGD that uses eigenvectors of the geodesics' Gramian matrix computed using SVD.
-The extension is focused on reducing the computational cost of GGD encountered during its SVD step, by integrating singular vector approximation frameworks, namely, MCLA, ALB, PIME, and RSVD.
-Both, the computational time comparison and denoising performance comparison evidence that the hybrid GGD framework RSVD is the most efficient and robust scheme among all the other techniques.
+In this paper, we presented a robust patch-based image denoising technique, GGD-SVD, that uses eigenvectors of the geodesics' Gramian matrix computed using SVD.
+The computational cost of GGD-SVD encountered at its SVD step is eliminated to increase efficnecy by replacing explicit singular vector computation with four singular vector approximation frameworks, namely, MCLA, ALB, PIME, and RSVD.
+Both, the computational time comparison and denoising performance comparison evidence that the hybrid GGD framework GGD-RSVD is the most efficient and robust scheme among all the other techniques.